-Commencing August 12, 2021, our Board of Directors adopted a policy for non-employee director compensation.
-Under this policy or compensation program, each non-employee director is eligible to receive the following amounts for their services on our Board of Directors:
+Our Board has adopted a policy for non-employee director compensation under which each non-employee director is eligible to receive the following amounts for their service on our Board:

-- Upon the director's initial election or appointment to our Board of Directors, an initial grant of stock options to purchase 40,000 shares of our common stock; - At the close of business on the date of each annual meeting of the Company's stockholders, each director who will continue to serve as a director will receive a grant of stock options to purchase 20,000 shares of our common stock, vesting upon the one-year anniversary of the grant date: - An annual director board service retainer of \$35,000; - If the director is also the chairperson of our Board of Directors, an additional, annual service retainer of \$30,000. - · If the director serves on a committee of our Board of Directors, an additional annual fee as follows: - o Chair of the audit committee, \$15,000; - o Audit committee member other than the chair, \$7,500; - o Chair of the compensation committee, \$10,000; - o Compensation committee member other than the chair, \$5,000; - o Chair of the nominating and corporate governance committee, \$8,000; and - o Nominating and corporate governance committee member other than the chair, \$4,000.
+- Upon the director's initial election or appointment to our Board, an initial grant of stock options to purchase 2,666 shares of our common stock; - At the close of business on the date of each annual meeting of our stockholders, each director who will continue to serve as a director will receive a grant of stock options to purchase 1,333 shares of our common stock, vesting upon the one-year anniversary of the grant date; - An annual director board service retainer of \$35,000; - If the director is also the Chair of our Board, an additional, annual service retainer of \$30,000.

+- If the director serves on a committee of our Board, an additional annual fee as follows: - Chair of our audit committee, \$15,000; - Audit committee member other than the Chair, \$7,500; - Chair of our compensation committee, \$10,000; - Compensation committee member other than the Chair, \$5,000; - Chair of our nominating and corporate governance committee, \$8,000; and - Nominating and corporate governance committee member other than the Chair, \$4,000.